emadghasempour/footprint-prototype-testing/README.md

 ## Problem

-Losing a note in the long list of other notes, or forgetting about a bookmarked page in the pile of our other bookmarks after two weeks are not unfamiliar stories.  with this issue some valuable information will simply be lost and forgotten after some time, in a way that it wasn't exist.
+Losing a note in the long list of other notes, or forgetting about a bookmarked page in the pile of our other bookmarks after two weeks are not unfamiliar stories.  with this issue some valuable information will simply be lost and forgotten after some time, in a way that it doesn't exist.

 ## Solution